KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 KPP commands
 ============

-A command begins on a new line with a sign, followed by a command name and one or more parameters.
+A command begins on a new line with a :code:`#` sign, followed by a command name and one or more parameters.
 Details about each command are given in the following subsections.